AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 ## Preprocess

-You can basically ignore the preprocess folder, since it's not relevant for running the any parts of the model.
+You can basically ignore the **preprocess/ folder**, since it's not relevant for running the any parts of the model.
 It includes various scripts that were used in extracting the labels from the dataset, checking that the created files match with the content of the reports and images they were created from and also filtering the frontal images from the rest.

+This directory will be updated with more explanations for the final submission.
+There are some details that we need to work out after meeting with Aydin, F., one of the authors of the Aydin et al. (2019) paper to verify some information regarding the dataset.

 ## Integrated Gradients